 - Be at least 18 years of age, unless a dual-enrolled high school senior and 17 years old.
 A qualified high school student may be eligible if he/she has met all academic requirements for graduation.
-Dual-enrolled applicant must be 18 years old to test for fire certification and prior to beginning of the Emergency Medical Technician (EMS0159) course.
-Have earned a high school diploma or its equivalent.
-Be of good moral character.
-Possess a valid Florida driver's license.
-Note: Applicant must be a resident of Florida for at least one year to pay in-state tuition rate.
-Take the TABE test, level 10 in all subjects, A level TABE Take the National Firefighter Selection Inventory (NFSI) test and must attain a score of 70% or higher to qualify for admission.
-Prior firefighting or medical knowledge is not required for the test.
-Three retests are allowed within six months.
-The test is given at Lake Technical College's (LTC) main campus in Eustis.
-Call LTC (352.5.89.2250) for information about the testing fee and schedule.
-Submit to a fingerprint background check.
-See Florida Statute 633 excerpt (page 3 of this document) related to background check.
-Submit to a drug screening.
+Dual-enrolled applicant must be 18 years old to test for fire certification and prior to beginning of the Emergency Medical Technician (EMS0159) course. - Have earned a high school diploma or its equivalent. - Be of good moral character. - Possess a valid Florida driver's license.
+Note: Applicant must be a resident of Florida for at least one year to pay in-state tuition rate. - Take the Florida Ready to Work test and score a minimum of a Silver Level. - Take the TABE test, level 10 in all subjects, 10-11 level TABE. - Submit to a fingerprint background check.
+See Florida Statute 633 excerpt (page 3 of this document) related to background check. - Submit to a drug screening.
 Additional drug screenings may be required during the program if suspicion warrants.
 If at any time the student's drug test is positive and has not been medically approved, the student will be withdrawn from the program.
-NOTE: Students are responsible for payment of all fees related to drug screening.
-Have passed a physical examination including EKG and hearing test by a licensed Florida physician, physician assistant, or nurse practitioner within six months of the starting date of the program, meeting the requirements of the Division of State Fire Marshal Bureau of Fire Standards and Training Medical Examination Form.
-The applicant is required to provide documentation of mandatory shots and immunization prior to beginning the Emergency Medical Technician (EMS0110) course.
-Current Professional CPR card. - be disqualified.
-Complete LTC's online school application.
+NOTE: Students are responsible for payment of all fees related to drug screening. - Have passed a physical examination including EKG and hearing test by a licensed Florida physician, physician assistant, or nurse practitioner within six months of the starting date of the program, meeting the requirements of the Division of State Fire Marshal Bureau of Fire Standards and Training Medical Examination Form.
+The applicant is required to provide documentation of mandatory shots and immunization prior to beginning the Emergency Medical Technician (EMS0110) course. - Current Professional CPR card. - Submit a driver's license history with the application packet.
+This must be an official certified record from a Courthouse.
+An applicant with excessive points or license suspended within the last three years will be disqualified.
+Applicants with a DUI on their record should contact the Fire Academy Office before applying. - Complete LTC's online school application.